Factbox - Turkey sanctions on Syria

-Turkey imposed economic sanctions on Syria Wednesday, joining Arab and Western countries putting pressure on President Bashar al-Assad to stop a crackdown on protesters, which the United Nations estimates has killed more than 3,500 people.
+Turkey imposed economic sanctions on Syria on Wednesday, joining Western and Arab countries putting pressure on President Bashar al-Assad to stop a crackdown on protesters, which the United Nations estimates has killed at least 3,500 people.

 Here are details of the measures announced by Turkey: